 Contamination of the collection site and of the specimen must be avoided.
 In the case of environmental evaluation, do not collect specimens in the workplace.
 Failure to use metal-free collection procedures and devices may cause falsely increased results.
-See Specimen Required and Metals Analysis-Collection and Transport in Special Instructions for collection and processing information.
+See Specimen Required and Trace Metals Analysis Specimen Collection and Transport in Special Instructions for collection and processing information.

 1. Jiang Y, Zheng W, Long L, et al: Brain magnetic resonance imaging and manganese concentrations in red blood cells of smelting workers: search for biomarkers of manganese exposure.
 NeuroToxicology 2007;28:126-135